kaklakariada/fritzbox-java-api/README.md

 ## Publish to jcenter

-1. Create file `gradle.properties` in project directory with the following content and enter your bintray account:
+1. Add your bintray credentials to `~/.gradle/gradle.properties`:

     ```properties
     bintrayUser = <user>